Jerome Farah

-Jerome Farah, is an Australian rapper.
+Jerome Farah, is an Australian singer, songwriter and producer.
 Farah co-wrote and co-produced "Waiting" with Kian before releasing his debut single in 2020.

 Early life

 Jerome Farah is the son of a Lebanese father and a Zimbabwean mother and grew up in suburban Melbourne.

 Originally a dancer, Farah transited into music, collaborating with the likes of Adrian Eagle, Baker Boy and Dallas Woods and Kian.

 Music career

 2018-present

 In 2018, Farah co-wrote and co-produced "Waiting" with Kian which won Most Performed Australian Work of the Year and Most Performed Alternative Work of the Year at the APRA Music Awards of 2020.

 On 26 June 2020, Farah released his debut single "I Can't Breathe".
 The song discusses racism and police brutality.
 On 19 July 2020, Farah performed the song on the series premiere of Australian live music program The Sound.

+In September 2024, Farah released his debut EP Chlorine.